fast-the-guy/Loot-table-generator/templates/all items/readme.md

 but bottle o' enchanting will not be converted to minecraft:experience_bottle by adding minecraft: and replacing space with _

 note that this prosses was not done in the program.

+note that this was onely made for 1.21.4 and will not be updated, unless i sometime want to, this is just a thing i made for fun

+Credits to
+Anonymous Axolotl for making a spreadsheet with all items in mc